Sterling builds on 2-1/2 year high on Brexit deal hopes, BoE keeps policy unchanged | Business

 Sterling builds on 2-1/2 year high on Brexit deal hopes, BoE keeps policy unchanged

-Sterling rallied to above $1.36 on Thursday, building on a 2-1/2 year high against a struggling dollar as reports of progress in Brexit trade talks boosted appetite for the British currency, while the Bank of England kept its stimulus programme unchanged.
+Sterling rose to $1.36 on Thursday, building on a 2-1/2 year high against a struggling dollar as reports of progress in Brexit trade talks boosted appetite for the British currency, while the Bank of England kept its stimulus program unchanged.

-With just two weeks left to the end of a Brexit transition period on Dec.
-31, sterling has gained more than 2% against the dollar this month, helped by hopes of a Brexit trade deal.
-The pound extended gains on Thursday to $1.3598, up 0.6% against the dollar at 1309 GMT, after it jumped to its highest level since May 2018 on Wednesday.
+With just two weeks left to the end of the Brexit transition period on Dec.
+31, sterling has gained about 2% against the dollar this month, helped by hopes of a UK-EU trade deal.
+The pound extended gains on Thursday to $1.3601, up 0.7% against the dollar at 1610 GMT, after it jumped to its highest level since May 2018 on Wednesday.

-Against the euro, it gained 0.3% to 90.04 pence, after it hit a one-week high of 89.83 in earlier trading.
-Sterling also touched a day-high of $1.3623 against the dollar when the BoE said it was keeping its stimulus programme unchanged as it awaited the outcome of Britain's negotiations with the EU.
+Against the euro, it gained 0.3% to 90.00 pence, after it hit a one-week high of 89.83 in earlier trading.
+Sterling also touched a day-high of $1.3623 against the dollar when the BoE said it was keeping its stimulus program unchanged as it awaited the outcome of Britain's negotiations with the EU.

 Almost a year after Britain formally left the EU, the two sides are in the final stretch of talks over a post-Brexit trade deal.
-"Sterling trading is likely to remain firm" as more Brexit headlines come in, said Neil Jones, head of FX sales at Mizuho Bank.
+"Sterling trading is likely to remain firm", said Neil Jones, head of FX sales at Mizuho Bank.
 "The market is looking for a deal with compromise on fisheries" - one of the sticking points in the negotiations.

+The 27 national envoys to European Union hub Brussels will get an update on the latest in the trade talks with Britain at 0830 GMT on Friday, EU diplomatic sources said.
+EU Brexit negotiator Michel Barnier said on Thursday that "good progress" was being made in talks with Britain, although senior British minister Michael Gove put the chances of securing a trade deal at less than 50%.

 - READ MORE ON: